41pha1/spicetify-extensions/README.md

 ```

 ## Usage
-Simply open the lyrics for a Japanese Song and Romaji Lyrics will convert the songtext within a few seconds.
+Simply open the lyrics for a Japanese Song and Romaji Lyrics will convert the songtext within seconds.

 Control options are planned in future updates.